 Unlike a corporation, an LLC is not considered separate from its owners for tax purposes.
 Instead, it is what the IRS calls a "pass-through entity," like a partnership or sole proprietorship.
 This means that business income passes through the business to the LLC members, who report their share of profits—or losses—on their individual income tax returns.
 Each LLC member must make quarterly estimated tax payments to the IRS.

 While an LLC itself doesn't pay taxes, co-owned LLCs must file Form 1065, an informational return, with the IRS each year.
 This form, which partnerships also have to file, sets out each LLC member's share of the LLC's profits (or losses), which the IRS reviews to make sure LLC members are correctly reporting their income.

-For more information on LLC taxes, see Nolo's article How LLCs Are Taxed.
+For more information on LLC taxes, including the 20% pass-through deduction available to eligible LLC owners, see Nolo's article How LLCs Are Taxed.

 The owners of most small LLCs participate equally in the management of their business.
 This arrangement is called "member management."

 There is an alternative management structure—somewhat awkwardly called "manager management"—in which you designate one or more owners (or even an outsider) to take responsibility for managing the LLC.
 The nonmanaging owners (sometimes family members who have invested in the company) simply sit back and share in LLC profits.

 In a manager-managed LLC, only the named managers get to vote on management decisions and act as agents of the LLC.
 Choosing manager management sometimes makes sense, but it might require you to deal with state and federal laws regulating the sale of securities.
 (For more information, see Nolo's Limited Liability Company (LLC) FAQ.)